 Facilitation

-The design of the Assem was geared to ensure that different people’s experiences and voices were given equal weight, and that differences in power and privilege were, as far as possible, considered and rebalanced.
+The design of the Assembly was geared to ensure that different people’s experiences and voices were given equal weight, and that differences in power and privilege were, as far as possible, considered and rebalanced.
 The assembly combined a mix of plenary sessions with experts and breakouts for deliberations.
+Digidem Lab facilitated the Assembly.

 Evidence base

-Expert witnesses from a variety of fields and sectors presented to the members of the Assembly and to the Advisory Board.
-The members of the Assembly also had the opportunity to request additional expert testimony and utilised this right to request to as for more knowledge about the impact of battery production on people and the environment, why it is difficult to break old habits, and politicians' perspectives on climate policy.
+Expert witnesses from a variety of fields and sectors presented to the members of the Assembly.
+The members of the Assembly also had the opportunity to request additional expert testimony and utilised this right to request more knowledge about the impact of battery production on people and the environment, why it is difficult to break old habits, and politicians' perspectives on climate policy.
 The experts were also asked to write a summary text that was then compiled into a knowledge booklet that was distributed to the council members.

 Developing recommendations